-If you want your content to be seen by many people, many times, reach for the Reach button.
+If you want your content to be seen by many people, many times, you’re after reach.
 Using reach you can target your audience and encourage them to engage by watching a video or clicking through to your website.

 You’re looking for reach and frequency – as many people as you can at certain times of the day.
 This sort of objective is great for big businesses such as movie studios announcing the next summer blockbuster.
 These are companies who have already established their brand and have sales coming in, so are focused on brand retention and loyalty.

-Most advertisers aren’t going to be using awareness as a way to grab sales – not that you can’t use it – but by and large, most companies would shift gears to go the hard sell in the Consideration stage.
-But in the Awareness phase, you’re looking for video views and post engagement.
+Most advertisers aren’t going to be using awareness as a way to grab sales, not that you can’t use it, but by and large most companies would shift gears to go for the hard sell in the consideration stage.
+But in the awareness phase, you’re looking for video views and post engagement.

 When serving content, your brand story should be the first step.
 That message is about the company and the product.
-When trying to tell your story you should use vivid, emotional imagery that gets people on your side, for example, a micro-documentary about how your company started.
+When trying to tell your story you should use vivid, emotional imagery that gets people on your side.
+A micro-documentary about how your company started, for example.
 Origin stories allow you to paint your own picture and tell people what you’re about.

-When people are in the Awareness phase, they’re not necessarily ready to buy, but are looking for inspiration.
-It’s only in the Consideration phase that we assume they know what they want, so it’s time to tell them you’ve got it.
+When people are in the awareness phase, they’re not necessarily ready to buy but are looking for inspiration.
+It’s only in the consideration phase we assume they know what they want, so it’s time to tell them you’ve got it.

 The middle of the sales funnel: Consideration